andresgbecerra/co-induction-anguar/Interview/JavaScript.md

   - Currying is an advanced technique to transform a function of arguments n, to n functions of one or fewer arguments.
   - if we have a function f(a,b), then the function after currying, will be transformed to f(a)(b).
   - By using the currying technique, we do not change the functionality of a function, we just change the way it is invoked.
+  >  currying is when a function — instead of taking all arguments at one time — takes the first one and returns a new function, which takes the second one and returns a new function, which takes the third one, etc. until all arguments are completed.

 [Back](#content)